PROJECTS in ZIMBABWE, AFRICA

 COMMUNITY BENEFITS: The Project is divided into 150 family vegetable growing allotments.
 It was conceived by the members themselves who raised $500 of their own volition as a show of self-help and obtained, at their cost, all approvals and permits from the Bulawayo City Council and other regulatory authorities.

-Special agricultural training will be provided by "Go Green", a supplier of packed fresh vegetables to the Pick 'n Pay supermarket chain.
+Special agricultural training is provided by “Go Green”, a supplier of packed fresh vegetables to the Pick ‘n Pay supermarket chain.

-RECENT PROGRESS: The borehole, for an independent solar power source, was successfully sunk in mid July 2017.
-This will greatly assist both productivity of the garden and lower production costs but also enable the garden to be lit at night.
+PROGRESS: The borehole, for an independent solar power source, was successfully sunk in mid July 2017.
+This greatly assist of both productivity of the garden and lower production costs but also enable the garden to be lit at night.

 Self-help ownership and empowerment in action!